Ovarian Cancer (cont.)

 risk of ovarian cancer, and the risk decreases with increasing duration of

-the risk to zero.
+of ovarian formation can still occur.
 This may be a consideration in women with inherited cancer

 risks.
 Experts should base this decision on genetic testing and